 Credit cards for business purposes have taken a rise since the emergence of start-up enterprises in recent years.
 If your start-up does not require large amounts of money at the initial stages of business, then you can use credit cards for transactions and timely repaying the amount to avoid debt or extra interest rates charged in form of penalties.

 8. Peer-to-Peer Lending

 Peer-to-peer lending is a type of money borrowing where no intermediaries are involved in the whole process.
 Lenders lend money to borrowers as their investment and borrowers get money at their disposal to invest in their Start-up.
 In this process, lenders can earn from borrowers, as the interest rate offered is higher, as compared to banks, NBFCS and MFIs.
 Peer-to-peer lending institutions are regulated by RBI for the betterment of both lenders and borrowers.
-For start-up enterprise, peer-to-peer lending is a type of loan, whereas for the lender it becomes an investment.
+For start-up enterprises, peer-to-peer lending is a type of loan, whereas for the lender it becomes an investment.

-So there you have it all, popular financial techniques of funding your Start-up business.
+So there you have it all, popular financial techniques for funding your Start-up business.
 Out of all the mentioned techniques, at least one shall be definitely helpful in getting funding for your start-up enterprise.
-Get ready with all the bootstrapping processes and launch your start-up while choosing best from the available options.
+Get ready with all the bootstrapping processes and launch your start-up while choosing the best from the available options.